hy2450/hy2450.github.io/tree_census.md

   * trees that have poor health status

-  * trees that have good health status but have problems coming from their roots, trunks or branches.
+  * trees that have good health status but have problems coming from their roots, trunks or branches

 2. Choropleth Map